Only 100 of each piece will ever exist. Once sold out, permanently retired.

 ABOUT THIS COMMISSION

-The Mercedes-Benz CLR was a machine of pure, unadulterated speed—a car that, for a brief moment in time, seemed to promise a new era for motorsport.
-But in the harsh glare of reality, it also became a terrifying reminder of the fine line between triumph and disaster.
-At Le Mans in 1999, the CLR’s aerodynamic design, sleek and aggressive, was both its greatest strength and its fatal flaw.
-In pursuit of ultimate efficiency, the car's rear end was so radically shaped that, at high speed, it would lift off the ground.
+In the harsh glare of reality, the CLR became a terrifying reminder of the fine line between triumph and disaster.
+At Le Mans in 1999, its aerodynamic design, sleek and aggressive, was both its greatest strength and its fatal flaw.
+In pursuit of ultimate efficiency, the car's rear end was so radically shaped that, at high speed, it could lift off the ground.

 In the most harrowing of moments, during the 24 Hours of Le Mans, one of these cars - driven by Peter Dumbreck, famously became airborne, flipping through the air in a grotesque arc at over 180 mph.
 It was a crash that left onlookers speechless, a haunting spectacle of carbon fibre and speed.
 Dumbreck was fortunate enough to walk away, but the image of that car soaring through the air was enough to make Mercedes rethink their entire program.
 The CLR remains a tragic symbol of ambition's collision with the brutal realities of motorsport - speed without stability, glory without safety.